CarlGroth/build-your-own-lisp/README.md

 ### The bad

-Missing if statements, boolean expressions like && and ||, negation.
+Missing if statements, boolean expressions like && and ||, negation and probably a whole host of things you care about if you like lisp.